ethereum/portal-network-specs/state-network.md

 A witness MUST NOT contain any nodes that are not part of the set needed to for proving.

 > This validity condition is to protect against malicious or erroneous bloating of proof payloads.

-###### C: No Redundant Nodes

-A witness MUST NOT contain any nodes that can be computed from other nodes in the proof.
-For example, the inclusion of a parent node along with the inclusion of all of that node's children since the parent node can be reconstructed from the children.

-> This validity condition is to protect against malicious or erroneous bloating of proof payloads and to ensure that verification of proofs can be done in a single pass.

 #### Account Trie Node